MY CHILDHOOD ENDED when I was ten.

 ‘Yeah,’ said Hannah, ‘but you’re so much slower than me.
 I’ll just run away.
 They’ll take you instead.
 Probably change your name to Moses and make you grow a ponytail.’

 Mum sat inside the gazebo speed-reading Patricia Cornwell novels.
-She was halfway through inhaling her daily packet of Longbeach Menthols, pale-faced and clammy with trepidation.
+She was halfway through inhaling a daily packet of Longbeach Menthols, pale-faced and clammy with trepidation.

 ‘Nobody is getting kidnapped!’ she cried out unconvincingly.
 ‘Don’t even joke about those kinds of things.’